 There’s plenty of French fade inspiration on TikTok and Instagram if you want to take a point of reference to your next nail appointment.
 This manicure works really well with both gel polish (including Builder in a Bottle (BIAB) and regular nail polish, but if you prefer a DIY approach, the good thing about this simple look is that you can recreate it at home quite easily.

-Streets recommends starting with a clear base coat and then applying your base color of choice.
+Streets recommends starting with a clear base coat and then applying your base colour of choice.
 “Sheer, peachy nudes or soft pinks work best,” she says.
-Layer up the color until you’ve reached the level of opacity that you’re seeking, and then it’s time for the tips.
+Layer up the colour until you’ve reached the level of opacity that you’re seeking, and then it’s time for the tips.
 “Go for a soft cream or white polish for the French tip and apply it to the top third of your nail,” Streets explains.

 Of course, the most important thing about this manicure is the faded effect, and that requires blending.
 “A makeup sponge works well to blur any lines and create your fade,” says Streets.
-She suggests using a blotting motion to blur the colors together, or even adding a mid-toned shade between your white tips and base color “to help make the transition from one shade to another look even more effortless.”
+She suggests using a blotting motion to blur the colours together, or even adding a mid-toned shade between your white tips and base colour “to help make the transition from one shade to another look even more effortless.”

 Tools can help, too.
 “Ombré nail art brushes are also available, which make it easy and efficient to accomplish the French fade look,” says Streets.
-“Use gentle pressure with your brush strokes to mix and create a gradient effect between your nail colors.
+“Use gentle pressure with your brush strokes to mix and create a gradient effect between your nail colours.
 The soft, wispy bristles really help to blend the shades together.”

 How long does the French fade manicure last?

 If you’re after a low-maintenance manicure option that looks good as it grows out, then the French fade is ideal.
 In fact, Streets recommends French manicures in general for any client seeking longevity from their manicure.
-“The base color is usually a sheer pink, close to the natural nail color, which means that any growth is much more subtle and almost imperceptible to the eye,” she explains.
+“The base colour is usually a sheer pink, close to the natural nail colour, which means that any growth is much more subtle and almost imperceptible to the eye,” she explains.
 To really extend the life of your French fade, Streets recommends opting for gel polish for a more durable finish.
 “Depending on the individual and the growth of their natural nails, this manicure can last between two to three weeks,” she says.